BLTGreen/Architecture-Repo/solutionsBuildingBlocks/tradeOffAnalysis/approachTradeOff.md

 * Batch jobs are easy to maintain and are often seen as "set it and forget it"
 * Static, no changes, little upkeep
 * Observability/measurability a vital part of this to ensure immediate alerting should batch job fail to run
+* Any issues with the code and a roll-back is simple if we have all the data in one big batch.

 ### Scalability